ahmedrashed-ml/MultiRec/README.md

 This is our implementation for the recsys 2020 paper:

-Ahmed Rashed, Shayan Jawed, Lars Schmidt-Thieme, and Andre Hintsches.
+Rashed, Ahmed, et al. "MultiRec: A Multi-Relational Approach for Unique Item Recommendation in Auction Systems."14th ACM Conference on Recommender Systems (RecSys).
 2020.
-MultiRec: A Multi-Relational Approach for UniqueItem Recommendation in Auction Systems.
-InFourteenth ACM Conference on Recommender Systems (RecSys ’20)

 ## Enviroment
 	* pandas==1.0.3